realms-team/solserver/README.md

 ## Security

-Mutual authentication using SSL is REQUIRED.
-Prior to communicating between a basestation and the server:
-* the certificate of the server MUST be installed on the basestation
-* the certificate of the basestation MUST be installed on the server
+Access over HTTPS is REQUIRED (i.e. non-encrypted HTTP access is not allowed).
+HTTPS ensures that the communication is encrypted.
+To authenticate, the client connecting to this API MUST provide a token in each JSON API command.
+This token (a string) is passed as the custom HTTP header `REALMS-Token`.

+Before taking any action, the server `MUST` verify that this token is authorized, and issue a 401 "Unauthorized" HTTP status code with no body.

+## Compression

+The basestation MAY compress the HTTP body before sending it to the server, resulting in reduce bandwidth utilization.
+When doing so, the basestation MUST use the `gzip` utility and add the `Content-Encoding: gzip` HTTP header to the request.

 ## Base URI